 Hazard Identification, Assessment of Risk and Opportunities

 The first step in the planning process is to evaluate hazards faced by workers and fully assess the risk and opportunity of each hazard.
-These hazards are not limited to just day-to-day operations – they include issues related to visitors, suppliers, contractors, and even customers.

 The process follows a specific, ISO-required format: